extend-kanishka/CricketCaptainCompanion/README.md

 All contributors and developers behind Python, PostgreSQL, and open tools.

-Team members for their hard work and collaboration.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👤 Author

 Prasanna Paudel

 079BEI023 – Thapathali Campus, IOE, TU

 🔗 GitHub